NASA-Openscapes/2022-nasa-champions/README.md

 ## Cohort Agendas

-We will meet as a Cohort via Zoom four times over two months for 1.5 hours on five Fridays starting March 4, 2022:
+We will meet as a Cohort via Zoom on five Fridays over two months for 1.5 hours:

 - **Dates:** March 4, 18, April 1, 15, 29
 - **Times:** 10:00-11:30 am Pacific Time